 be calculated with the same functional unit,

-be of the same vehicle category,

-have the same body structure characteristics, comparable dimensions (length, width, height, wheelbase) and number of seats in order to ensure a comparable purpose and usability,

-have comparable powertrain [(drive system)] types and range (if possible)

-have the same or comparable equipment & configuration considered for the calculation of the ‘test mass’ under the WLTP (e.g. tyre dimensions, ADAS level, trim level).

 Accordingly, comparability is a central challenge.
 For Level 1 and Level 2 LCA studies, different options (vehicles, technologies, powertrains, materials) are compared within one LCA study.
 In contrast, for Level 3 and Level 4 it is the aim to allow comparability between the individual LCA studies.
 This comparability requires the practitioner to define an RV .

 Level 1 and Level 2 LCAs are mainly conducted to support strategic decisions.
 It is recommended to model a vehicle which is representative of the considered entity of vehicles / vehicle fleet.
 Regarding all parameters relevant for the intended research question, it should have generic & average value depending on the availability of the data (e.g. public studies or literature data).
 For comparison of vehicle LCAs this requires special attention.
 See the list above.